-New vehicles are fitted with tires that have a rating on them called Tire Quality Grades.
+Tire Quality Grades apply to new pneumatic passenger car tires.
 The Quality grades can be found where applicable on the tire sidewall between tread shoulder and maximum section width.
 For example:

 • Treadwear 200 Traction AA Temperature A

 These Tire Quality Grades are determined by standards that the United States Department of Transportation has set.